Don’t know what you want?

 There Are Two Kinds of Figuring Things Out

-There’s the figuring things out that happens naturally, with time.
+There’s the figuring things out that happens naturally.

 Then there’s the figuring things out where you try to push, force, and manipulate life.

 The difference between the two is the underlying feeling.
 The first one happens naturally, without stress.
-You’re relaxed and you let life happen.
+You’re relaxed and life happens.

 The second one is plagued with frustration, stress, anger, and confusion.
 That’s because you’re trying to do something you cannot do.